grafana/writers-toolkit/docs/sources/write/reuse-content/_index.md

 ### Link to definitive content

-Instead of including content directly in your documentation, you can link to the definitive source instead.
+Instead of directly including content in your documentation, you can link to the definitive source.

 #### Pros